dougeby/IntuneDocs/intune/software-update-agent-error-codes.md

 ms.collection: M365-identity-device-management
 ---

-# Software update agent error codes in Microsoft Intune
+# Software update agent error codes and descriptions in Microsoft Intune

 The following table lists the Intune **Update Agent** error codes.
 If you can't find a specific error code in this table, see [Windows Update error code list](https://support.microsoft.com/help/938205/windows-update-error-code-list).